Pluralistic: Harpercollins wants authors to sign away AI training rights (18 Nov 2024)

 https://pluralistic.net/2024/07/25/accountability-sinks/#work-harder-not-smarter

 So if we get the right to refuse to allow our work to be used to train a model, the "anti AI" coalition will fracture.
-Workers will (broadly) want to exercise that right to prevent AI models from being trained at all, while our bosses will want to exercise that right to be sure that they're paid for AI training, and that they can steer production of the resulting model to maximize the number of workers than can fire after it's done.
+Workers will (broadly) want to exercise that right to prevent AI models from being trained at all, while our bosses will want to exercise that right to be sure that they're paid for AI training, and that they can steer production of the resulting model to maximize the number of workers they can fire after it's done.

 Hypothetically, creative workers could simply say to our bosses, "We will not sell you this right to authorize or refuse AI training that Congress just gave us."
 But our bosses will then say, "Fine, you're fired.
 We won't hire you for this movie, or record your album, or publish your book."